elicharlese/elicharlese/README.md

 <br/>

 ## 💼 Cleanfolio
 In addition to the web3 marketplace and crowdfunding center on my cleanfolio, I have also created a set of applications as final projects, which are practical tools for web3 development and cooperation.

-### Purpose
-For example, one of the applications is a decentralized task management tool that enables efficient collaboration among web3 developers.
-Another application is a blockchain-based resource allocation platform designed to streamline the process of distributing resources within web3 projects.
-These practical tools aim to support and enhance the web3 development process, fostering effective cooperation and innovation within the ecosystem.
 For full details, view the [documentation](https://cleanfolio.framer.website/docs).

 ### Installation & Setup
 ```bash